MalcolmGit2023/Windows11-autounattend/docs/KB-Automated-PE-Install.md

-# KB: Automating Windows 11 PE-Phase Installation
+# KB: Automating Windows 11 Clean Installation

 ## Executive Summary

-This KB outlines the process of creating a fully automated Windows 11 installation experience through the Windows PE phase.
+This KB outlines the process of creating a fully automated Windows 11 installation experience (this process only handles the steps before the out of box experience).
 It is intended for IT professionals who require a hands-free, efficient reimaging process.

 ## Objectives

 - Eliminate manual input during Windows PE setup
 - Auto-wipe and partition the disk
 - Inject Wi-Fi drivers for early connectivity
-- Skip OOBE to allow post-setup customization
+- Process ends at OOBE

 ## Tools & Resources